riddhi6/rsp-final/README.md

 Mobile robot navigation simulation with an Ackermann-drive RC car.

 ## Description
-As opposed to the standard differential drive, Ackermann cars are controlled using steering angle and rear wheel velocity.
-The front axle of an Ackermann car is actuated by a servo to set the steering angle of the car.
-The rear axle is actuated by a throttle motor that corresponds to the rear wheel velocity.
+This project provides a simulation in Gazebo of mobile robot localization with an Ackermann-drive based RC Car (RedCat Rampage).
+As opposed to differential drive, Ackermann cars are controlled using steering angle and rear wheel velocity.
+The front axle of an Ackermann car is positioned by a servo through a series of linkages to set the steering angle of the car.
+The wheels on the rear axle are actuated by a motor to set wheel velocity.

 <img src="https://www.researchgate.net/profile/Jiri-Krejsa/publication/224184352/figure/fig2/AS:302837121732616@1449213404660/Ackermann-steering-principle.png" alt="Ackermann Drive" width="400"/>